et9719/weirdFacts/README.md

  <img src="assets/images/last-q.png" alt="image of the quiz area with end button on website">

 ### Results sections
- - When the user gets to the end of the quiz they will see either the congrats area if they get 5 or more questions correct, or they will see the try again area if they got less than 5 correct.
-These areas both have a little message to the user followed by a restart button that will reset teh while quiz and take them back to the start area.
+ - When the user gets to the end of the quiz, they will see either the congrats area if they get 5 or more questions correct, or they would see the try again area if they got less than 5 correct.
+These areas both have a little message to the user followed by a restart button that will reset the whole quiz and take them back to the start area.

  <img src="assets/images/congrats-area.png" alt="image of the congrats area on website">